Perpertual Coupled Simulated Annealing for Continuous Optimization: Perpetual Orbit Coupled Simulated Annealing

 The CSA acceptance mechanism was slightly adapted to better work with the PO technique.
 Although the classical acceptance would work for many cases, it can face problems when the objective function is very smooth or when the initial value of the generation temperature is too small.
 In both cases, there is a tendency for the generation temperature to be constantly reduced.
 Low values of the generation temperature generate better solutions whose energy is very close to the current solution, i.e. the technique continues to improve the solution with negligible gains.
 The less the gain, the less the value of the generation temperature and, consequently, the technique stagnates.
+This behavior happens because the generation temperature does not have a well-defined scope and any change in its value can have enormous impacts on the optimization process.
 The solution for these problems is to accept a probing solution only if there is a minimum percentage gain of $\delta$, a small value between $(0.0,0.05]$.
 This strategy prevents the acceptance of probing solutions with negligible gain, forcing the technique to increase the value of $T^{\rm gen_i}_k$ to an acceptable level where the gains are more expressive.
-The pseudo-code for the PO-CSA algorithm is presented in Algorithm~\ref{alg:PO-CSA}.
+This strategy may not be necessary for other algorithms where the dispersion variable does not need to follow an increasing or decreasing schedule.
+The pseudo-code for the PO-CSA algorithm is presented in Algorithms~\ref{alg:PO-CSA1} and~\ref{alg:PO-CSA2}.

 The PO-CSA algorithm starts with \textit{Initialization} step by setting initial variables, such as the initial solutions, the generation and acceptance temperatures, the upper and lower bounds of $T^{\rm gen_i}_k$, and the direction of each solution.
 The energy of each initial solution is assessed and the coupling term is calculated.